 Life at Salford

-From key dates for your diary to earning a bit of extra cash while you’re studying, find out how you can make the most of your life at Salford.
+From where to eat, to earning a bit of extra cash while you’re studying, find out how you can make the most of your life at Salford.

 Whatever your interests – be it sport, shopping, nightlife, sightseeing or culture – have a look at what Salford and Manchester have to offer.